mkimberlin/terraform-tk-aws/README.md

 This module contains an application component meant to support upload of some sort of file to an [S3 Bucket](https://docs.aws.amazon.com/s3/) by a specific group of users within the organization.
 When a user uploads a new file to the bucket, a [Lambda Function](https://docs.aws.amazon.com/lambda/) is triggered that publishes some file information to an [SQS message](https://docs.aws.amazon.com/sqs/) queue.

-## Shutting Down Resources
-In order to fully destroy all resources created by these scripts, you will need to first run `terraform destroy` from the project root directory and confirm the destruction of the resources when prompted.
-Once you've done this, it is also advisable to remove your bootstrap resources as well if you are done working with these scripts.
-You can do this by running `terraform destroy` from the `bootstrap/` subdirectory.
-Assuming both of these commands complete without error, all the resources created by these scripts should have been removed.